 CCTV surveys in the area revealed infiltration (from sources other than groundwater) and lining of the sewer (110m) was completed in January 2024.
-As well as monitoring the benefits of previous interventions, further surveys are being undertaken in winter 2024.
+As well as monitoring the benefits of previous interventions, further surveys were undertaken in winter 2024/2025.
+Of the 545m of the sewer network that was surveyed, no active infiltration was identified and therefore, no remedial works are planned for Ingleton.